The best Boston Globe photos of 2017 - The Boston Globe

 31

 November 4 / Boston -- This photo was taken at a ghost bike ceremony honoring Antawani Wright Davis, a 19-year-old who was killed the day before when he was hit by a truck as he rode his bike.
 There was no one there when I arrived but soon after the organizer, Suhayl Azan, pulled up on the white bicycle.
 He and a friend placed the bike against the home and knocked on the door.
 Antawani’s mother, Rosemarie Davis (facing camera), came out with some relatives.
 When she saw the bike and a photograph of her son, she broke down and embraced her niece Ayisha Davis.
 The ceremony was short but extremely moving.
 As Rosemarie headed back inside she thanked me for being there, and I thanked her for sharing her story.
-A parent should never have to bury a their child.
+A parent should never have to bury their child.
 (Craig F. Walker/Globe Staff)

 32